 5. Offer the right mix of content

 Choosing the content, you’ll create is just as important as how you promote it.
-You need to establish the right mix of messaging that both appeals to your audience and drives the traffic and conversion results you’re looking to achieve.Experiment with different mixes of content.
+You need to establish the right mix of messaging that both appeals to your audience and drives the traffic and conversion results you’re looking to achieve.Experiment with different mixes of content and check out social media analytics to see what works the best.
 This might mean splitting your efforts into thirds between promotional, value-driven, and personality-driven content.
 Or it might mean focussing on a mix of media like videos, text, and images.

 6. Understand the social recruiting platforms you’re using

 Being a savvy social recruiter means understanding the strengths and weaknesses of different platforms.
 All of the major social media platforms offer different experiences and opportunities for recruitment.LinkedIn, for example, is the best professional networking tool in the world.
 It’s perfect for searching for and connecting with professionals in a business setting.Facebook is an incredibly powerful targeting tool, letting you tightly refine your targeting and content strategies to connect with specific audiences.Twitter is great for candidate conversation around viral topics and provides quick answers and support to potential candidates.Instagram and YouTube are both employer branding powerhouses that you can use to showcase culture videos and images to large audiences.